What To Do When Google Overwrites You

 <title>- Cheap Books for Sale</title>

-In these instances, Google is likely to add additional information the best it can.
+In these instances, Google will likely add additional information the best it can.

 Strategy: Make sure every title is unique and descriptive.
 Don’t publish half-empty titles.